-You can get maps of Iceland for free at all tourist informations and most gas stations.
+You can get maps of Iceland for free at all tourist information and most gas stations.

-Your cellphone will have perfect signal almost everywhere on the island - only when roaming the highlands you might be cut off from civilisation, completely.
-All township over 200 inhabitants are covered by GSM.
+Your cell phone will have perfect signal almost everywhere on the island - only when roaming the highlands you might be cut off from civilization, completely.
+All townships over 200 inhabitants are covered by GSM.
 The Icelandic phone companies are Siminn, Vodafone, TAL and NOVA and they all offer phone-cards – just in case you don't have internet and telephone service abroad covered in your contract.
 You can buy said phone-cards at all manned gas stations of the country.

 For emergency calls (including police, ambulance, emergency doctor and fire brigade): 112